a muffin tin filled with homemade peanut butter cups

 Everything may be terrible all the time these days, but it’s less terrible with candy?
 Which is why I made this bourbon brittle peanut butter cup recipe today.
 A sweet little Valentine’s treat, and by a little, I mean a lot.
 These are very rich, so you may want to share them with a sweetie, or not.
 But whoever you make these for, they’ll definitely feel loved (and don’t hesitate to show yourself that love, ok?
 Because you’re worth it)!

 If you love Reese’s but never thought about making your own, or if you were too intimidated by making candy, you should give this chocolate peanut butter cup recipe a try… it’s very simple.
-These decadent jumbo peanut butter cups are made in full-size muffin tins.
-You can use mini muffin tins if you have them and have liners for them, but… why?
-Sometimes excess is exactly appropriate.

 I hope your day is as sweet as these!
 And if it’s not already, making and eating a few of these peanut butter cups will help.
 Trust me.
 No need to wait for Valentine’s day, or even a special day… (pssst, I’ll let you in on a secret.
 TODAY is a special day, if you want it to be).